TPB Financial advisers forum report – 10 November 2016

 - seeking to streamline arrangements in relation to management of the upcoming renewal process for tax (financial) advisers.

-- It was also noted that the TPB has a qualifications advice service, where relevant queries can be sent to qualifications [at] tpb.gov.au and that there are specific information sheets providing guidance on the TPB’s approach to ‘sufficient experience’ and ‘relevant experience’.
+- It was also noted that the TPB has a qualifications advice service, where relevant queries can be sent to the TPB and that there are specific information sheets providing guidance on the TPB’s approach to ‘sufficient experience’ and ‘relevant experience’.
 In relation to the qualifications advice service, the TPB seeks relevant information to facilitate a streamlined process, including a course description, assessment method and academic transcript.

 - It was noted that over 28,000 annual declarations had been lodged since the annual declaration process commenced for registered tax and BAS agents in January 2016.
 These declarations are due on the anniversary of the practitioner’s date of registration (except for the year that registration is required to be renewed) to demonstrate that registered practitioners are meeting their ongoing obligations (requirements in relation to professional indemnity (PI) insurance, continuing professional education (also known as CPD), meeting own personal tax obligations, and being fit and proper).